AE Screens

 Numbers

-Originally a standalone preset, Num helps you animate and format numbers automatically.
-Add thousand separators, symbols, abbreviators and more.
+Num helps you animate and format numbers automatically with thousand separators, symbols, and abbreviators.

 Counters

-Originally a standalone preset, Count helps you animate automatic time counters.
-Count up or down – no keyframes required.
+Count helps you animate automatic time counters.
+Count up or down -- no keyframes required.

 Monospacing